fps/asciichanges/README.md

 * Whitespace lines
 * Key/Value pairs

 These can be freely intermixed.
 You're also pretty free to use whitespace to format the text nicely.
+Additionally comments can be started anywhere on a line with a <code>#</code>.
+Comments extend to the end of the line.

 ## Whitespace